Dollin History, Family Crest & Coats of Arms

 The surname Dollin was first found in Leinster, where they are believed to be descended from Eochaidh, King of Leinster, and became one of the "Seven septs of Leix.".

-Important Dates for the Dollin family
+Early History of the Dollin family

 This web page shows only a small excerpt of our Dollin research.
 Another 39 words (3 lines of text) covering the years 1172 and 1834 are included under the topic Early Dollin History in all our PDF Extended History products and printed products wherever possible.